 - the impacts of COVID-19 and other unforeseen circumstances

 - feedback received from you during community engagement.

 For a full record of what we did and what you told us during engagement activities in February and March 2023, check out the findings report.

-The plan lists actions and services to take the work of Council further towards achieving Banyule's Community Vision 2041, and covers everything from delivering community events, strengthening and delivering community services, developing and implementing strategies and supporting us to reduce waste and carbon emissions.
+The yearly plans list actions and services to help Council achieve Banyule's Community Vision 2041, and covers everything from delivering community events, strengthening and delivering community services, developing and implementing strategies and supporting the reduction of waste and carbon emissions.

-Actions in sit under the six priority themes from the Community Vision:
+Actions sit under the six priority themes from the Community Vision:

 - Our Sustainable Environment

 - Our Valued Community Assets and Facilities

 Revenue and Rating Plan